MikuAuahDark/FasterGuin/README.md

 Input File Format
 -----

-The input file format is as follows:
+The input file format is composed as one or more commands.
+The command pattern are:
 ```
 <command> <input> [option_1 <value>] [option_2 <value>] ... [option_n <value>]
 ```

-In most cases, `<input>` is the input file in your raw assets directory.
+In most cases, `<input>` is the input file in your raw assets directory. `#` at beginning and empty lines are ignored.

 List of commands: